kenseehart/btypes/README.md

 # Difference between btypes fields and C++ bit fields

 In C++, bit field allocation is implementation defined.
 Usually word boundaries are respected, and the total size of a structure is padded to a multiple of 8 bits.
-This is the primary reason why `ctypes` is not suitable for certain use cases for which `btypes` was designed, such as verilog interface testing.
+This is the primary reason why `ctypes` is not suitable for certain use cases for which `btypes` was designed, such as verilog interface testing, where explicit control of bit allocation is a requirement.

 In `btypes`, the size of a `struct` is the sum of the size of it's members, which are allocated consecutively without implicit padding.
 Fields may even straddle word boundaries.
 The intent is to give the programmer full control and predictability with respect to bit allocation.
 If you create an array of 7 7-bit integers, it will occupy 49.
 Philosophically, must ipso facto not be padded to 64 bits. `uint(7)[7]._size == 49`.
 Also, there is no upper bound on the size of a field.